-Drawing upon a wide range of treatments for every stage of disease, as well as clinical trials of new and novel agents, our physicians in our Multidisciplinary Blood Cancers, Cellular Therapeutics and Transplant Program, design a treatment plan that is uniquely yours.
-We are constantly working to bring new treatments to patients, including targeted biological agents that help your body fight the cancer.
+Drawing upon a wide range of treatments for every stage of disease, as well as clinical trials of new and novel agents, our physicians in our Multidisciplinary Blood Cancers, Cellular Therapeutics and Transplant Program design a treatment plan that is uniquely yours.
+We are constantly working to bring new treatments to patients, including targeted biological agents that help your body fight cancer.

 While some patients with non-Hodgkin lymphoma can be successfully treated, for many the most effective course is to keep knocking back the disease over a period of many years.
 In these cases, personalized long-term care is especially important.
-Our teams of specialized physicians, as well as support staff including nurses, physician assistants, dietitians, social workers and many others, work closely together to give you higher chance for successful treatment.
+Our teams of specialized physicians, as well as support staff including nurses, physician assistants, dietitians, social workers and many others work closely together to give you a higher chance for successful treatment.

 At Brown Cancer Center, we continue to research ways to improve your health and quality of life.
 We are able to offer clinical trials for non-Hodgkin lymphoma.